DataCurationNetwork/CURATED/_modules/module-u.md

 <br>
 <br>

-<button class="collapsible">Absolute path/Relative path</button>
+<button class="collapsible">Absolute/Relative path</button>
 <div class="content">
   <br>
   <p>The path refers to the location of a file in the directory structure of where it is stored. </p>
   <p>
   &nbsp;&nbsp;&nbsp;&nbsp; a.
 Absolute paths provide a full list of all of the folders from the beginning (or “root”) of the storage unit.
 On most unix based systems, the root directory is “\.”
 On Windows systems, the root directory usually begins with a drive letter such as “C:\”.
   </p>
   <p>
   &nbsp;&nbsp;&nbsp;&nbsp; b.
 Relative paths provide a list of folders that begin at a designated folder (usually the initial folder of a project).
 In the case of curating for secondary use, relative paths are preferred for long term preservation since it is generally easier to share and preserve the initial project folder and all subsequent folders.</p>